Velfi/digital-garden/src/posts/programming/plotlings.md

 ---
-title: 'Plotter Art Generation Suite'
+title: Plotter Art Generation Suite
-description: 'A collection of art generators that can export SVGs.
-I purchased an AxiDraw V3 and it's been a lot of fun.
-Feel free to use these generators to make your own art.'
+description: A collection of art generators that can export SVGs.
+I purchased an AxiDraw V3 and its been a lot of fun.
+Feel free to use these generators to make your own art.
-keywords: 'plotter, art, svg, rust'
+keywords: plotter, art, svg, rust
 ---

 The source code is available on [GitHub]